 Hydrocodone is a semi-synthetic opioid drug that is used as a short-term prescription painkiller.
 Although effective when used after surgery or injury, its use can become problematic if used long-term as it carries a high risk of dependence and addiction.

-Hydrocodone abuse can cause all the same severe side effects than other opioids cause, including dependence, tolerance, withdrawal symptoms, and addiction.
-People who take large doses put themselves in danger of respiratory depression, which can lead to coma, brain damage, and death.
-Those who misuse their or someone else’s prescription are putting themselves in severe danger in order to experience the drug’s euphoric high.
+Hydrocodone abuse can cause all of the same severe side effects as other opioids, including dependence, tolerance, withdrawal symptoms, mood disorders, and addiction.
+People who take large doses put themselves at risk of respiratory depression, which can lead to a coma, brain damage, and death.
+Those who misuse their own or someone else’s prescription are putting themselves in severe danger, whether they are seeking a euphoric high or pure pain relief.